 The Headteacher and Governing Body determine the school's general policy and resources allocation.
-The teaching staff are responsible for meeting SEN in their own class and liaise with the SENCO, who co-ordinates SEN within the school.
-The SENCO in turn keeps the Governing Body fully aware of SEN issues.
-In this school, the SENCO is Sherri Borrell.
+The teaching staff are responsible for meeting SEND in their own class and liaise with the SENDCo, who co-ordinates SEND across the school.
+The SENDCo in turn keeps the Governing Body fully aware of SEND issues.
+In this school, the named SENDCO is Sherri Borrell.

-The Special Educational Needs and Disabilities Co-ordinator (SENCO):
+The Special Educational Needs and Disabilities Co-ordinator (SENDCo):

-manages the day-to-day operation of the policy; co-ordinates the provision for and manages the responses to children's special needs;

-- supports and advises teachers and support staff; - maintains the school's SEN register; - contributes to and manages the records of all children with special educational needs; - manages the school-based assessment and completes the documentation required by outside agencies and the LA; - acts as link with external agencies and other support agencies; - acts as the link with parents; - maintains resources and a range of teaching materials to enable appropriate provision to be made - monitors and evaluates the special educational needs provision and reports to the governing body; - manages a range of resources, human and material, linked to children with special educational needs.
+- manages the day-to-day operation of the policy; co-ordinates the provision for and manages the responses to children's special needs. - supports and advises teachers and support staff. - maintains the school's SEND register. - contributes to and manages the records of all children with special educational needs. - manages the school-based assessment and completes the documentation required by outside agencies and the LA. - acts as link with external agencies and other support agencies. - acts as the link with parents. - maintains resources and a range of teaching materials to enable appropriate provision to be made. - monitors and evaluates the special educational needs provision and reports to the governing body. - manages a range of resources, human and material, linked to children with special educational needs.